Skip to main content

 t2000_all_rates

-Compare interest rates across all protocols side-by-side for every asset to determine if you're getting the best rate or need to rebalance assets.
+Compare USDC interest rates across all protocols side-by-side to find the best rate for your deposits.

 Instructions

-Compare interest rates across ALL protocols side-by-side for every asset.
-Shows NAVI vs Suilend rates per asset.
+Compare USDC (and other) interest rates across all protocols side-by-side.
 Use when the user asks "am I getting the best rate?" or wants to compare protocols.
-NOTE: Do NOT use this to decide where to save — t2000_save always saves USDC at the best USDC rate.
-This tool is for informational comparisons and for deciding whether to t2000_rebalance into a different asset.
+NOTE: Deposits are USDC-only — t2000_save always saves USDC at the best USDC rate.
+This tool is for informational comparisons.

 Input Schema